 Delegates will increase both their knowledge and confidence in using this key skill to helping their clients as well as reducing drop out rates and client resistance.

-The course will be accessible for 60 days after the event as a recording but ONLY to those that that book on the course in advance.
+The course will be accessible for 60 days after the event as a recording but ONLY to those that book on the course in advance.